-The results of operations for the three and six months ended February 28, 2021 and February 29, 2020 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to continued uncertainty of general economic conditions that may impact our key end markets for fiscal 2021, seasonality, and the impact of any acquisitions, among other reasons.
-Additionally, we are uncertain of the future impact of the ongoing COVID-19 pandemic and of possible sustained deterioration in economic conditions to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.
+The results of operations for the three and nine months ended May 31, 2021 and 2020 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to continued uncertainty of general economic conditions that may impact our key end markets for fiscal 2021, seasonality, and the impact of any acquisitions, among other reasons.
+Additionally, we are uncertain of the future impact of the ongoing COVID-19 pandemic or recovery of prior deterioration in economic conditions to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.